 Runways at the new Sydney airport

-Two runways of equal length have been proposed for the airport, with one being built during the first construction stage.
-It will be 3,700m long and capable of handling 63,000 aircraft movements a year.
+Two runways of equal length were proposed for the airport, with one being built during the first stage of construction.
+The first runway will be 3,700m long and capable of handling 63,000 aircraft movements a year.
 At full capacity, it will handle approximately 185,000 aircraft movements and 37 million passengers a year.

 Construction of the second runway will be initiated based on demand by 2050.
-Once both the runways become operational, they will be able to serve 82 million passengers and handle approximately 370,000 aircrafts movements annually.
+The two runways will together be able to serve 82 million passengers and handle approximately 370,000 aircraft movements annually.

 Ground transport facilities

-Plans are underway to make the new airport easily accessible via ground transport options, including road and rail.
+The new airport will be easily accessible via ground transport options, including road and rail.
 As part of a $3.6bn Western Sydney Infrastructure Plan, the Australian and New South Wales governments proposed a new M12 motorway, which will connect the proposed airport with the existing motorway network at the M7.

-The Australian government is investing $26m to develop a detailed concept design for rail access at the airport site.
-The results of the Joint Scoping Study on Western Sydney rail needs, initiated by both the governments, will reveal the feasibility of developing new rail links.
-The study will be completed in the first half of 2017.
+The Australian government invested $26m to develop a detailed concept design for rail access at the airport site.
+The results of the Joint Scoping Study on Western Sydney rail needs, initiated by both the governments, revealed the feasibility of developing new rail links.
+The study was completed in March 2018.

 Funding for the new airport

 Ernst & Young was appointed as a business adviser for the project.
-The company is collaborating with other firms, including LEK, GHD and Landrum and Brown, to provide specialist aviation, design and commercial expertise for the development.
+The company collaborated with other firms, including LEK, GHD and Landrum & Brown, to provide specialist aviation, design, and commercial expertise for the development.

 Zaha Hadid Architects and Cox Architecture were engaged as master architects for the project.
 The architects will provide the design for the airport precinct and guidelines for further expansion in the future.